 Buttercream Variations

-• Cream Cheese Buttercream: Adding cream cheese creates a tangy flavor profile that pairs well with spice cakes and red velvet.
+- Cream Cheese Buttercream: Add cream cheese for a tangy kick—great with spice cakes or red velvet.

 Flavor Infusions